 10 Therefore I take pleasure in weaknesses, in insults, in cases of need, in persecutions and difficulties, for Christ.
 For when I am weak, then I am powerful (2 Corinthians 12).

 Millions of starving and dying Africans show categorically that the greed of the few is the hunger of the many.
 Cancer shows categorically that corruption is ultimately terminal if left unchecked as do several countries in the Continent of Africa presently.
-The grand finale of our diagnostic extravaganza is that we actually wipe ourselves out.
-In this way we demonstrate categorically, tragically and spectacularly that all sin is ultimately destructive.
+The grand finale of our diagnostic extravaganza is that we actually put in place our own annihilation and would wipe ourselves out were it not for God stepping in.
+In this way we demonstrate categorically, tragically and spectacularly that all sin is ultimately terminal.
 We demonstrate conclusively that stopping sinning is necessary to ensure survival.
 The theory of evolution postulates the survival of the fittest.
 But in truth it is the survival of the sinless that describes our only future.
 All of this pain that we suffer is of benefit to us even more than it is of benefit to the angels who watch us.
 We will reach true love a lot faster than many of them, due to our increased suffering, even though we were born second.

 For God's laws are simply the minimum set of rules which ensure the continued existence of a society.